Bulgaria is a country that often gets overlooked in the scuba diving scene of Europe – but it shouldn’t. Here are the

 Liveaboards Or Day Trips While Diving In Bulgaria

 Liveaboards in Bulgaria or the Black Sea, in general, are not common.
 There may be chartered cruises that take you diving – almost like a liveaboard.
 However, you will be hard-pressed to find a dive company in the Black Sea operating a liveaboard service.

 Diving In Bulgaria

 For whatever reason, diving in Bulgaria and the Black Sea will never be the top of divers’ lists of must-see’s.
-However, it is quickly popping up on people’s radars as the amazing sights are slowly being discovered.
+However, it is quickly popping up on people’s radars as unforgettable sights are slowly being discovered.

 There is still so much more which has yet to be explored and that, alone, should encourage you to take a diving trip to Bulgaria as soon as you can.